310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki v2 %}
-            You're interested in maiko, huh!?
-I'm sure there's a place to experience how it's like as a maiko.
+            You're interested in maiko, huh?
+I'm sure there's a place to experience what it's like as a maiko.
 How about you try going to one?

             …Hm?
 You don't want to become one, you just want to learn about them?
 That sounds more like an interview than touring!
 			{% endbubble %}